 To do this you need to read authentic English writing.
 That is writing written for native speakers to read.
 This way you'll see how natural English is used.
 You need to read English language books; both fiction and non-fiction, as there are two different styles of English used in fiction and non-fiction writing.
 Improving vocabulary needs to be an ongoing steady exercise.

 It is much better to learn vocabulary naturally, by doing ESL reading and writing, than it is to just learn lists of words.
-You can find lots of free books to read at the Free-eBooks site.
-You can read the books on-line or download them to your computer, smartphone or e-reader.

 Many English words mean almost the same thing.
 There are just very small differences between the meanings.
 Often you'll only really be able to understand these differences by seeing the words used in writing and not on a vocabulary list.